The Arboretum is part of The Royal British Legion family of charities. It employs 50 staff and has over 200 volunteers.

 Names are added annually to the giant Portland stone walls.

-The Memorial, of which HRH The Prince of Wales is patron, has been designed to allow a shaft of sunlight to fall across the sculpted wreath on the central stone at precisely 11.00am on the 11th day of the 11th month.
+The Memorial has been designed to allow a shaft of sunlight to fall across the sculpted wreath on the central stone at precisely 11.00am on the 11th day of the 11th month.

 The obelisk, which forms an integral part of the Memorial, is specifically dedicated to those who have died while in Service.
 It carries the inscription "they died serving their country we will remember them".

-Uniquely, the memorial also recognises and acknowledges the courage of family and friends left behind.
-It also has a valuable role in supporting the bereaved as they manage their loss through different stages in their lives.
+Uniquely, the memorial also recognises and acknowledges the courage of family and friends left behind, and has a valuable role in supporting the bereaved as they manage their loss through different stages in their lives.

-The Arboretum welcomes school groups of all ages, with more than 5,000 visiting each year.
-It's dedicated education resource centre and learning team offers a one stop shop for teachers wanting to arrange stimulating and memorable student visits.
+The Arboretum welcomes school groups of all ages, with more than 15,000 visiting each year.
+Our dedicated education resource centre and learning team offer a one stop shop for teachers wanting to arrange stimulating and memorable student visits.

-The continual increase in visitor numbers has led to a significant project to create a world-class centre for Remembrance.
-It will provide more fitting, higher quality, buildings and infrastructure.
-The designs are being worked up by award winning Glenn Howells Architects.
+The continual increase in visitor numbers is leading to significant projects to provide more fitting, higher quality, buildings and infrastructure.

 INFORMATION FOR BROADCASTERS